adamtornhill/code-maat/README.md

 Code Maat uses the Incanter library.
 By default, Incanter will create an `awt frame`.
 You can surpress the frame by providing the following option to your `java` command: `-Djava.awt.headless=true`.

+## Limitations

+The current version of Code Maat processes all its content in memory.
+Thus, it doesn't scale to large input files.
+The recommendation is to limit the input by specifying a sensible start date with `--date` (you want to do that anyway to avoid confounds in the analysis).
+Further, you can modify the `--max-entries` switch to control the number of entries considered in the log.
+In a future version of Code Maat I plan to support a database back end.

 ## Future directions

 In future versions of Code Maat I plan to support `git`.
 I'll also probably add more analysis methods such as code churn and developer patterns.